 There are some key search terms which people will likely use to search for the product or service that you provide.
 Appearing in the Google search results for these search terms will likely be valuable to your business.
 However where there is value to be had there is usually competition.
 Some search terms will be perceived as being more valuable and therefore likely there be more competition for than others.
 Picking your battles is important.

 If for example you are a builder based in Earlsfield in London it is likely your potential customers might search for “Builder in Earlsfield” or “Builder in London”.
-As builders all over London might also be competing to appear for the more general “Builder in London” key phrase (either via pay-per-click, SEO or both) it would make more sense for you to target the more niche “Builder in Tooting” key phrase.
+As builders all over London might also be competing to appear for the more general “Builder in London” key phrase (either via pay-per-click, SEO or both) it would make more sense for you to target the more niche “Builder in Earlsfield” or “Builder in Wandsworth” key phrases.
+You can check out our Web Design Wandsworth page which is an example of this.
 This would also make more sense as you are likely to get better prospects from more niche phrases (would you really want to travel all over London for work if you could pick it up locally?).

-By further niching your services by offering “loft conversions in Earlsfield” for example, though narrowing the market, you can better align what you provide with what some people are searching for, be perceived as an expert rather than a Jack Off All Trades and have less competition over key phrases.
+By further niching your services by offering “loft conversions in Earlsfield” for example, though narrowing the market, you can better align what you provide with what some people are searching for, be perceived as an expert rather than a jack of all trades and have less competition over key phrases.

 For more marketing ideas enter your details on the right to download our pdf guide: Six Awesome Marketing Strategies Designed to Make You More Money or get in touch on 01737 350 389 or email firstname.lastname@example.org